hotpotcookie/hotpotcookie/content/docs/org/contribution/_index.md

   {{< tab "Blog" >}}
   **a** blog is where you can post your ideas, news & articles, or projects and concepts that you've been working on while being too technical is not mandatory in this case. **there** are 3 main ```categories``` of the blog's content that are being used on this site:

-  - ***response***, a simple post that is written as a form of response to a question that focuses on providing an easy-to-understand answer. **it** is recommended to be anywhere between 1350 to 1500 words
+  - ***response***, simple post that is written as a form of response that focuses on providing an easy-to-understand answer
-  - ***staple***, general & shareable posts that provide more information on the subject may contain tips, a how-to guide, and well-depth responses. **it** is recommended to be more than 2000 words
+  - ***staple***, general & shareable post that provide more information on the subject, which may contain tips, a how-to guide, and well-depth responses
-  - ***pillar***, covering all the aspects of the given topic in a detailed manner, which makes it the heaviest content among the three. **it** is recommended to be more than 3000 words
+  - ***pillar***, post that covers all the aspects of the given topic in a detailed manner and may heavily depend on using codeblocks for snippets, which makes it the heaviest content among the three
   - **proof-of-concept**, a complementary tag for a pillar, which gives the context that your post contains any of your development that may bring some form of novelty about the topic itself

   **for** this example, you may post a content titled *"Embedding Log4Shell to BadSUB for Remote Access Trojan"*. **the** file name of your post should be the shortened form of the title, such as ```embedding-log4shell-to-badusb-for-rat.md```. **here** is a mockup template of the file for you to modify it: